RecklessPotcover/DECO3500-Project/README.md

 ### Medium Fidelity Prototype Evaluation
 The evaluation process includes templates for the three evaluation methods, the test results and the conclusions obtained by the evaluation process.
 #### Think Aloud & Time-on-Task
-We used these two evaluation methods to obtain data for the evaluation process.

 #### Process
 We used the Time-on-Task evaluation method to observe the time users spent on each page of our mid-fidelity prototype, and the Think aloud evaluation method to record user comments during the evaluation process.
 #### Result